charto/cxml/README.md

 });
 ```

 The best part: your code is fully typed with comments pulled from the schema!
+See the screenshot at the top.

 Related projects
 ----------------